-It is important to be careful when mixing different growth methods for different life history stages of a tree species.
+It is important to be careful when using different behaviors for height and diameter growth.
+The values are not required to conform to the tree's allometry equation.
+This may create trees whose dimensions are no longer linked with an allometric function.
+This is not considered a problem, although it may have unintended effects.
 For instance: if tree seedlings or saplings get separate diameter and height increments, then their diameters and heights will be "uncoupled."
 This means that you cannot use one of the size dimensions to predict the other through an allometric equation.
 Trees with the same diameter will have different heights, and vice versa.
-Say that you do not have data on separate diameter and height growth for adults, so you assign the adults to a behavior that increments diameter and then automatically updates height according to the allometry equations.
-You are likely to notice strange results for new adult trees.
+If you assign the adults to a behavior that increments diameter and then automatically updates height according to the allometry equations, you are likely to notice strange results for new adult trees.
 You will lose the variability in height/diameter ratio that was developed.
 Suddenly, all trees with the same diameter will have the same height again, and vice versa.
 This means that individuals may suddenly jump in height, or even shrink.